 Asia's flood, hydrology and disaster management show

-The event is about mitigating and managing the potentially catastrophic impacts of extreme weather and climate change on vital infrastructure, including water, energy, communications, agriculture and transport, as well as vital social infrastructure such as health and education.
+The show focuses on mitigating and managing the potentially catastrophic impacts of extreme weather and climate change on vital infrastructure, including water, energy, communications, agriculture and transport, as well as vital social infrastructure such as health and education.

 Co-located with the highly successful InterMET Asia meteorological event - now in its 5th year - the show will feature a trade exhibition, plus a high quality international conference, and a number of free to attend workshops.